Species of Interest: Bats

 Sounds: Bats can see, but they use ultrasonic pulses to guide their flight and locate insects (called “echolocation”).
 Roosting bats may squeak or scurry when disturbed.

 Scat: Piles of black, dry, guano usually found under the main exit hole in the attic.
 Can be found scattered throughout an area, particularly in roosts where bats enter and fly about, but roost in a specific area such as a wall void or the intersection of the beams and rafters.
 May also see scat on the side of the house, usually below a hole or crack.
 Large piles of guano are usually found beneath areas that are used often, or by large numbers of bats.
-Individual droppings for the little brown bat are about the size of a grain of rice.
-The scat of the big brown are about twice that size, and are typically chunkier, due to the types of insects they eat, such as beetles.
+The scat of the big brown are about twice the size of a grain of rice, and are typically chunkier, due to the types of insects they eat, such as beetles.
 Bat droppings look like mouse droppings, but mouse scat isn’t found in large piles, and is also a little smaller.
 Also, bat droppings will crumble into powdery dust but mouse droppings won’t.
 You may see pieces of insect wings, or their reflections, in bat scat.

 Rub marks along the edges of exit holes: Slight brown discoloration that’s a mix of body oils and dirt.

 Entirely insects.
-A colony of 100 little brown bats can eat hundreds of thousands of insects each summer.
+A colony of 100 bats can eat hundreds of thousands of insects each summer.
 They eat many insects that damage crops and ornamental plants, such as moths and flies.